NiX0n/mumblsrt/README.md

 2. We ingest those transcription JSON files into a SQLite database that we can run relatively more complex queries.
 3. If for some reason we've recursed to some limit (default: 9 levels deep), we'll just settle with whatever we have at that level.
 4. We identify any suspect transciption timestamp ranges, and deactivate them so they are ignored in the final output.
-5. For each of the contiguous ranges, recurse to step #1 for the suspect ranges.
+5. Each of the contiguous ranges becomes the definition of a new Whisper attempt; and we recurse to step #1, processing between only the respective timestamps.

-It's worth noting that we are piping a copy the output of ffmpeg to a local wav file for the purposes of efficient caching and slicing.
-This wave file is used on subsequent attempts without touching the original file again.
+It's worth noting that we are piping a copy the output of ffmpeg to a local `*.wav` file for the purposes of efficient reuse and slicing.
+This cached `*.wav` file is used on subsequent attempts without touching the original file again.

 There are two major classes of failure modes:
 1. Stuttering